sikaeducation/curriculum/courses/401/standards/build-non-relational-apis/topics/express-request-data/README.md

 })
 ```

-Express will automatically break a query string into separate key:value pairs in the `.query` object.
+Express will automatically break the query string into separate key:value pairs in the `request.query` object.

 ## Additional Resources